MikeSmorie/CrisisNexusPrimary-OM9a/replit.md

-# AI-PA-OM9 Executive Co-Pilot Architecture
+# DisasterMng-1-OM9 Emergency Response Platform

 ## Overview

-AI-PA-OM9 is a comprehensive executive assistance platform that combines AI-powered workflow automation, intelligent decision support, and executive co-pilot capabilities.
-The platform features a modular architecture with role-based access control, multi-provider AI integration through the OmegaAIR multiplexer system, and advanced payment processing capabilities.
-This is an independent fork of Omega-V9, isolated and configured for executive assistance use cases.
+DisasterMng-1-OM9 is a comprehensive emergency management and disaster response platform that combines AI-powered incident coordination, real-time resource management, and emergency communication capabilities.
+The platform features a specialized architecture with role-based emergency access control, disaster-specific AI integration through the OmegaAIR multiplexer system, and emergency response coordination tools.
+This is an independent fork of Omega-V9, completely isolated and configured for emergency management and disaster response use cases.

 ## System Architecture